How Does Surveillance Work in Costa Rica?

 How soon can surveillance start?

-What happens if subject doesn't do anything suspicious?
+What if the subject doesn't do anything suspicious?

-Do I get all the photos and videos?
+Do I receive all the photos and videos from the investigation?